instrumentisto/rust-incubator/faq.md

 Yes, you should.
 Open a PR as soon as you can, marking it with "NOT READY / DRAFT / WIP" in the title.
 Your mentors will review it once you remove this marker and mention them in the PR's description.

-#### - How many mentors need to approve before I can merge?
+#### - Can I merge PR?
+How many mentors need to approve PR for merge?

-You need approval from at least one mentor before merging the Pull Request into the main branch.
-However, if more than one mentor has reviewed your Pull Request and requested changes, you must receive approval from all of them.
+You cannot merge Pull Requests.
+Your mentors make the merge themselves.
+If one mentor has reviewed your PR and everything is fine, his will immediately merge your PR.
+However, if several mentors have reviewed your PR and asked for changes, the merge will be completed by the mentors only when both of them approve it.

 #### - Can I only complete the course assignments on weekends?